top of page

 • 3 min read

-For all children: that they may appreciate the gift of their parents and grow in wisdom and virtue each day: let us pray to the Lord.
+For all who reach out to the poor and those in need: that they may see the face of Christ in those whom they serve and never grow weary in offering love and compassion: let us pray to the Lord.

 References